Hoosier Lottery pays out 5K to players with wrong winning ticket

 Players began contacting Hoosier Lottery as the tickets claimed to be winners, but were not registering as such when scanned.

-After suspending ticket sales, Hoosier Lottery announced on Friday that it will honor claims from all the players who received fraudulent winning tickets.
+Hoosier Lottery announced on Friday that it will honor claims from all the players who received fraudulent winning tickets.
+Ticket sales for the $20 Golden Jackpot Fast Play have been discontinued since Sunday’s incident.

-Beginning on March 28, players will be able to fill out a claim form in order to redeem their winnings.
+Beginning on March 28, players can fill out a claim form to redeem their winnings.

 For more information on claiming Hoosier Lottery winnings, visit their website.